Ultrasound Matrix Imaging-Part I: The focused reflection matrix, the F-factor and the role of multiple scattering: Discussion

-\al{\la{Here, t}o highlight the benefit of our matrix approach with respect to the state-of-the-art, \la{we build a map of the standard coherence factor $C$ for the ultrasound image of the human calf. $C$} is equal to the ratio of the coherent intensity \la{to} the incoherent intensity of the realigned reflected wave-fronts recorded by the probe for each input focusing beam~\cite{robert2008green}. \la{Just as with the calculation of} the CMP intensity profile \eqref{average}, the raw coherence factor $C(\rin)$ is then spatially averaged over overlapping spatial windows to smooth the fluctuations due to the random reflectivity.
-The result is mapped onto the ultrasound image in Fig.~\ref{fig:US-image__focusingCriterion}c.
-Compared to the $F-$map (Fig.~\ref{fig:US-image__focusingCriterion}b), the coherence factor $C$ provides a weakly contrasted image of the focusing quality.
+A direct and important application of this work would thus be to aid aberration correction by employing the parameter $F$ as a virtual guide star for adaptive focusing techniques.
+Currently, in the literature in this area, this role is performed by the coherence factor $C$~\cite{montaldo2011time,lediju2011short,dahl2017coherence}. \al{\la{Here, t}o highlight the benefit of our matrix approach with respect to the state-of-the-art, \la{we build a map of the standard coherence factor $C$ for the ultrasound image of the human calf. $C$} is equal to the ratio of the coherent intensity \la{to} the incoherent intensity of the realigned reflected wave-fronts recorded by the probe for each input focusing beam~\cite{robert2008green}. \la{Just as with the calculation of} the CMP intensity profile \eqref{average}, the raw coherence factor $C(\rin)$ is then spatially averaged over overlapping spatial windows to smooth the fluctuations due to the random reflectivity.
+The result is mapped onto the ultrasound image in Fig.~\ref{fig:US-image__focusingCriterion}e.
+Compared to the $F-$map (Fig.~\ref{fig:US-image__focusingCriterion}d), the coherence factor $C$ provides a weakly contrasted image of the focusing quality.
 To understand this difference, the analytical expression of $C$ can be derived under the isoplanatic hypothesis \eqref{isoplanatic}.
-While the CMP intensity enables a full retrieval of the spatial convolution between the incoherent input and output PSFs \eqref{IrDr_fromRrDr2b}, the coherence factor $C$ only probes this quantity at $\Delta x=0$\ (See Supplementary Material, Section S3).}:
+While the CMP intensity enables a full retrieval of the spatial convolution between the incoherent input and output PSFs \eqref{IrDr_fromRrDr2b}, the coherence factor $C$ only probes this quantity at $\Delta x=0$~\cite{Mallart1994,Robert_thesis,robert2008green}: